Wisconsin traffic tickets what charges can lawyers beat or reduce?

 Failure to yield: This ticket can be issued when you did not have the right away and you should have yielded, flashing yellow light, yield sign, 4-way stop, or any other situation where you are required to yield.
 Often this failure results in an accident.
 Failure to yield, a violation of Wis.
 Stat. §346.18, is a 4-point violation.

 Failure to keep vehicle under control: This ticket falls under Wisconsin Statute §346.57(2), which actually encompasses three different tickets.
-Failure to keep vehicle under control, driving too fast for conditions, and unreasonable and imprudent speed.
-Not keeping vehicle under control is often issued when there is an accident, driving too fast for conditions involves bad weather that the officer believes you have not appropriately adjusted to, and unreasonable and imprudent speed is a catch all speeding ticket.
+Failure to keep the vehicle under control, driving too fast for conditions, and unreasonable and imprudent speed.
+Not keeping the vehicle under control is often issued when there is an accident, driving too fast for conditions involves bad weather that the officer believes you have not appropriately adjusted to, and unreasonable and imprudent speed is a catch-all speeding ticket.
 All three of these tickets are 4-point violations.

 Unsafe lane deviation: Often this takes place either in a drunk driving situation or where there is an accident.
 It is when you are either weaving on the road or your vehicle is taking up more than one lane of traffic.
 Unsafe lane deviation, a violation of Wis.
 Stat. §346.13(3), is a 4-point violation.